GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/01-channel-list.md

 The following example shows how to use `ChannelListView` setter functions to:

-* disable the default options
+* Disable the default options
-* change the title text style
+* Change the title text style
-* make the default icons larger
+* Make the default icons larger
-* change the background color for unread messages
+* Change the background color for unread messages

 To make these changes, we need to define a custom `TransformStyle.channelListStyleTransformer`:
 ```kotlin